codepod-io/tree-sitter-scheme/README.md

 * identifiers are not extended, yet
 * nested block-comments are not supported, yet
+* string escape sequences are not recognized, yet.
 The rest ist tested and working.

 # build